zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-graph-nuget.md

 You then must use requirejs to load the graph control.
 Specify your program entry in data-main.
 There are 3 modules you should ever need to explicitly bring in as dependencies.
-Viva.Controls/Controls/Visualization/Graph/GraphWidget (contains the widget) Viva.Controls/Controls/Visualization/Graph/GraphViewModel (the view model backing the widget) Viva.Controls/Controls/Visualization/Graph/GraphEntityViewModel (defines graph node and edges classes)
+Viva.Controls/Controls/Visualization/Graph/GraphWidget (contains the widget) Viva.Controls/Controls/Visualization/Graph/GraphViewModel (the ViewModel backing the widget) Viva.Controls/Controls/Visualization/Graph/GraphEntityViewModel (defines graph node and edges classes)

 An example module that consumes the control: